On May 14, 2013, the National Transportation Safety Board (NTSB) issued a

 by making passive alcohol-sensing technology part of routine traffic stops,

 Increase use of ignition interlock devices (IID).
 Greater use of ignition interlock and other in-vehicle devices to prevent

 alcohol-impaired driving is also recommended by the NTSB.
 Specifically,

 the NTSB is recommending states like Virginia, whose DUI laws include

 driver's license revocation/suspension for DUI, to add a period of ignition interlock device use before full

 license reinstatement.
-In states who do not use driver's license revocation/suspension
+In states that do not use driver's license

 interlock device best practices to states and offer incentives to encourage